Install Docker Desktop on Windows Home

 Uninstalling Docker Desktop will destroy Docker containers and images local to the machine and remove the files generated by the application.

 Save and restore data

 You can use the following procedure to save and restore images and container data.
-For example, if you want to switch between Edge and Stable, or to reset your VM disk:
+For example, to reset your VM disk:

 docker save -o images.tar image1 [image2 ...]to save any images you want to keep.
 See save in the Docker Engine command line reference.